noahemmet/JTSTextView/README.md

 ## How Does JTSTextView Work?

 JTSTextView is an otherwise vanilla UIScrollView, except it manages a private UITextView subview.
-This private text view is of a fixed height (100,000 points) and it has its scrolling disabled.
+This private text view is of a fixed height (100,000 points) and it has its scrolling implicitly disabled because it's frame height is effectively always taller than it's contentSize.height.
 By using a fixed height and disabling scrolling, this bypasses all the bad math that otherwise breaks UITextView.

 To make JTSTextView useful, it has a bunch of public properties and methods that mimic the properties, methods, and delegate protocols of UITextView proper.